-- b.(1) The contracting officer shall require that any class of laborers or mechanics, including helpers, which is not listed in the wage determination and which is to be employed under the contract shall be classified in conformance with the wage determination.
-The contracting officer shall approve an additional classification and wage rate and fringe benefits therefore only when the following criteria have been met: - (i) The work to be performed by the classification requested is not performed by a classification in the wage determination; and - (ii) The classification is utilized in the area by the construction industry; and
+(i) The work performed by the classification is not performed by a classification in the wage determination for which a prevailing wage rate has been determined; (ii) The classification is used in the area by the construction industry; and c.
+Conformance.
+(1) The contracting officer must require that any class of laborers or mechanics, including helpers, which is not listed in the wage determination and which is to be employed under the contract be classified in conformance with the wage determination.
+Conformance of an additional classification and wage rate and fringe benefits is appropriate only when the following criteria have been met:

+(iii) The wage rate for the classification bears a reasonable relationship to the prevailing wage rates contained in the wage determination.